The Brotherhood of Zinc

 The Pre-Raphaelite Brotherhood used prepared canvases with layers of flake white containing Lead and Zinc and added additional ground layers of Zinc White on top of that.

-They mixed it with other colors, used it throughout the painting process and used it for highlights.
+They mixed it with other colors wet-into-wet, throughout the painting process and also used it for highlights.

 It would appear that they broke every imaginable rule laid out by the Zinc-a-phobes.